Michael Earl (puppeteer): Early life and career

 Earl toured the U.S. giving concerts for children and their families, combining his talents as a singer, songwriter and puppeteer.
 He worked one-on-one with children and adults, teaching them puppet making and performance through such organizations as the Los Angeles Department of Cultural Affairs, Mark Taper Forum/Music Center, California Youth Theatre, L.A.'s Best, Puppeteers of America, L.A.
 Inner City Arts, Beverly Hills Parks & Recreation, Kaiser Permanente, The Sycamores, L.A.
 Unified School District, Art Share L.A, Hollywood Arts Council and the Los Angeles Human Relations Commission.
 In 2002, Michael created the "Puppet Power!" program through California Youth Theatre, where he taught, designed, co-built, directed and produced the first (and 2nd) annual Ivar Puppet Festival, involving 150 L.A.
 Unified School District teens from two different high schools building dozens of giant 15-foot puppets they performed at the Ivar Theatre in Hollywood'.

-In 2008 Earl made a brief appearance on the Sky One observational documentary series UK Border Force when he was filmed being refused entry into the UK at Heathrow Airport, as his employer had not obtained a work visa for him.
+In 2008, Earl made a brief appearance on the Sky One observational documentary series UK Border Force when he was filmed being refused entry into the UK at Heathrow Airport, as his employer had not obtained a work visa for him.
 He briefly gave a demonstration of some of his puppetry skills in a lighter moment whilst he waited for his deportation.

-In 2010 he partnered with Roberto Ferreira to open Puppet School.
+In 2010, he partnered with Roberto Ferreira to open Puppet School.
 In December of that year, they premiered a new original musical entitled, "It's a Monster World," where Earl performed live on-stage alongside his advanced students.
 Michael Earl continued to teach TV puppetry in Los Angeles and New York City (www.puppetschool.com), while writing and developing new entertainments that "encourage, instruct and strengthen children of all ages through the imaginative use of music and puppetry."

 In May 2011, Puppet School premiered a sold-out run of another live stage show called "Puppet Jukebox" in Hollywood – featuring Earl and his advanced puppetry students.
 Also in 2011, Earl announced his plan to launch "TV Puppets Unplugged!" – a touring lecture/demonstration that features stories and film clips from his 30-year career.
 TV Puppets Unplugged! played at colleges throughout the US.

-Personal life
+Personal life and death

 Earl lived in Los Angeles, California.

-Death

 On December 23, 2015, he died at the age of 56 from colon cancer, which he had for three years since 2012.